bukka/php-fann/README.md

 The RPM package for PHP FANN is available in Remi's repository: http://rpms.famillecollet.com/

-It is available only for Fedora.
-RHEL and clones (CentOS, SC and others) are not available as `libfann` is not available in EPEL.
+It is available for Fedora, RHEL and clones (CentOS, SC and others).

 After downloading remi-release RPM, the package can be installed by executing following command:
 ```